intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 ```

-After the deployment, for TDVM node, you can see bellow resource info:
+After the deployment, for TDVM node, you can see below resource info:
 ```
 kubectl describe node
 ...